Halloween Event “Spirits of New Mexico’s Past”

 12 and under: FREE!

-- Enjoy mulled hot cider courtesy New Mexico Hard Cider, fresh horno baked goodies & other light refreshments
+Enjoy mulled hot cider courtesy of Two Sprout Farm, fresh horno baked goodies & other light refreshments

 Schedule for the Evening: